Embodied Healing

 • difficulty accessing safety in their bodies

-This clinician information session offers an introduction to an evidence-based body-oriented approach to trauma treatment through Trauma Center Trauma-Sensitive Yoga (TCTSY), nervous system regulation, and trauma-informed group work.
+This clinician information session offers an introduction to an evidence-based, body-oriented approach to trauma treatment through Trauma Center Trauma-Sensitive Yoga (TCTSY).

 ABOUT EMBODIED HEALING